-Earned value analysis in project management (EVA) is a technique to measure project performance against the project scope, schedule, and cost baselines.
+Earned value analysis in project management (EVA) is a technique for measuring project performance against project scope, schedule, and cost baselines.

 It is based primarly on earned value management (EVM) and forcasting and it is one of the most difficult parts of the PMP® certification exam to master.

 Here you will find an all-in-one project management graphic that summarizes:

 - the main parameters and formula to calculate the performance measurement and forecasting metrics of a project

 - how they are used and interpreted

 Monitoring and measuring the project’s cost, schedule, and work performed against the project management plan at any given point in time, forecasting the project’s completion date and final cost, and analyzing variances in the schedule and budget as the project proceeds.

 2) Earned Value Management